Giphy/giphy-ios-sdk/Docs.md

 #### Requirements
 - iOS 10 or later
 - Cocoapods v1.7.1 or later
-- A Giphy API key from [Giphy Developer Portal](https://developers.giphy.com/dashboard/?create=true).
+- A Giphy API key from the [Giphy Developer Portal](https://developers.giphy.com/dashboard/?create=true).
 - Xcode 10.2 or later

 #### Github Example Repo